Faith Mazani - Biomedical Science with a Sandwich Year BSc

 We also offer between 20 and 30 paid Summer Studentships each year.
 You can apply to work in our research labs during the summer holiday and gain hands-on research experience before your final year of study.

-We recently spent £2 million on our laboratories to ensure that you develop your practical skills in a world-class environment.
+We recently spent £2 million on our laboratories to ensure that you develop your practical skills in a world-class environment, getting hands on time with equipment used in industry.
 We give you extensive practical training and you spend up to two days a week in the laboratory.